Get insider access

 The Dell Alienware AW2524H is a good PC gaming monitor whose 500Hz refresh rate makes it ideal for competitive esports gaming.
 It has a fast response time for sharp motion, especially at its high refresh rates.
 Its native G-SYNC support is also useful as it can take full advantage of NVIDIA graphics cards, and it supports NVIDIA Reflex Latency Analyzer to measure the latency of your entire setup.
 Compared to other esports gaming monitors, its IPS panel delivers better picture quality than models with TN panels.
 That said, if you don't need such a high refresh rate, there are other options you can get for less, like the Dell Alienware AW2523HF.

-Make sure to check out our recommendations for the best 24-25-inch monitors, the best G-SYNC monitors, and the best 1080p monitors.
+Check out our recommendations for the best 24-25-inch monitors, the best G-SYNC monitors, and the best high refresh rate monitors.

 Dell Alienware AW2523HF